History of Dedham, Massachusetts, 1700–1799: Representation in the General Court

 At the November 1727 town meeting, Joseph Ellis, a resident of the Clapboardtrees section of town, was elected as representative to the General Court.
 Following the election, 49 men from the central village petitioned the General Court to say that his election was illegal but were unsuccessful; Ellis went on to serve six terms.

 Congress

 Fisher Ames was elected to the First United States Congress, having beaten Samuel Adams for the post.
-He was surprised by his win.
-He was a member of the Federalist Party, specifically its Essex Junto.
+In Dedham, 28 men cast ballots on December 18, 1788 and Ames received 20 votes.
+Ames was a member of the Federalist Party.
 James Madison wrote to Thomas Jefferson in 1794 that "Ames is said to owe his success to the votes of negroes and British sailors smuggled under a very lax mode of conducting the election there."

 Ames also served in the Second and Third Congresses and as a Federalist to the Fourth Congress.
 He served in Congress from March 4, 1789, to March 3, 1797.
 During the First Congress, he was chairman of the Committee on Elections.
 In 1796, he was not a candidate for renomination but resumed the practice of law in Dedham.